donuthack/Hosts/README.md

 Anti Google.txt - Blocks everything I could find on Google, best used on Android to help keep Google from tracking everything you do

-Anti Yahoo.txt - Great for blocking crrap from Yahoo if you don't use Yahoo's Search Engine or Flickr
+Anti Yahoo.txt - Great for blocking crap from Yahoo if you don't use Yahoo's Search Engine or Flickr

+Anti Facebook.txt - Blocks things from Facebook (https://media.ccc.de/v/35c3-9941-how_facebook_tracks_you_on_android and https://privacyinternational.org/types-abuse/facebook)